-You have to get the right board for you initially, in terms of size and type but once you have that your next step is to get practising.
+You have to get the right paddle board for you initially, in terms of size and type and there are certain things that make some paddle boards good for beginners, but once you have that, your next step is to get practising.
 There is no doubt that you are going to fall off many times but with the right tips from this article you can minimise this and before you know it you’ll be a paddle boarding addict like the rest of us.
 Hell, you might even use your SUP for yoga, and before you laugh – if you haven’t tried that, you should, if you’re into that sort of thing, it’s a lovely experience.

 Anyway, without further a do, let’s get into the tips.